 You can read more about the event here on Publisher’s Weekly.
 My True Love Gave to Me has been a healing, joyful experience from the beginning, and I count every blessing it’s brought me.
 Twice.

-I have been making ornaments aplenty (easy to do from a prone position), so expect a flurry of posts over the next few days!
-And, yes, I made a Christmas ornament out of a toilet paper roll.
+Yes, I made a Christmas ornament out of a toilet paper roll.
 I suppose if you find TP rolls offensive, you can opt for paper towels.
 Now for the HOW TO!

 1. Gather Mod Podge, cardboard rolls, and book pages (or wrapping/scrapbook paper).